RamOchoa-HES/HyperCode/README.md

 - Any dependencies are identified and prioritized accordingly
 - Backlog items are prioritized
 - Fully defined stories of priority are picked up by the development team

+#### Story Points Estimate meeting 6/30/2020

+After the class, the team had a meeting to go over the product backlog and assign points on each story.
+The development team had the final say on the story points.

 #### Link to our Trello Board